animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-When you annotate your application domain object types with the generic `@Region` mapping annotation, Spring Data for GemFire decides which type of Region to create. {sdg-acronym}'s default strategy takes the cache type into consideration when determining the type of Region to create.
+When you annotate your application domain object types with the generic `@Region` mapping annotation, Spring Data for GemFire decides which type of Region to create.
+SDG's default strategy takes the cache type into consideration when determining the type of Region to create.

 </div>